 I looked at the machine, and in the back of my head I heard, "MMMMY MIND'S TELLING ME NOOOO...." (#r.kelly), but I got on because I had worked out three days in a row and was pretty much ready for the Olympics.

-I did precisely one crunch, farted, got in my car and promptly sold my house and moved.
+I did precisely one crunch, farted, got in my car and promptly sold my house and moved to downtown Troy.

 I think my point, dare I actually have one, would be that I think we should all try to love the skin we're in, but if you want a change, get at it.
 Just know that all change is hard, if not down right daunting.